RasaHQ/rasa/docs/config.rst

 :Description:
     Language the model is trained in.
-Underlying word vectors will be loaded by using this language
+Underlying word vectors will be loaded by using this language.
+There is more info about available languages in :ref:`section_languages`.